6238

 Around 150 years ago, the Dungan people migrated from China to Central Asia.
 In 1862, this majority-Muslim ethnic group was struggling against the forced cultural assimilation promoted by the Han majority.
 This resulted in the Hui Rebellion, during which around 1 million Dungans were killed and more than 800 mosques were burned just in today’s Shaanxi and Gansu provinces.

 For the following century, Dungans migrated in waves through the Tien Shan mountains, which mark the border between China and Central Asia.
 Today, around 100,000 Dungans (Huis) live in Central Asia, with around 60,000 in Kyrgyzstan, 30,000 in Kazakhstan, and 10,000 in Uzbekistan.
 In 1877, many Dungans settled in and around the eastern cities of Kyrgyzstan, such as Karakol and Irdyk.
-This was the starting point for the formation of the Dungan community, contributing to the society and culture in eastern Kyrgyzstan.
+This was the starting point for the formation of the Dungan community in Central Asia, contributing to the society and culture in eastern Kyrgyzstan.
 Dungans also settled in a few smaller cities near Bishkek, such as Tokmok, Milanfan, Ivanovka, and Aleksandrovka.

 As the Dungan people settled in Central Asia, they brought their culinary traditions with them.
-Dungan cuisine has since become relatively famous in both China and Central Asia, as it has taken Chinese and Central Asian influences, while also sticking to its roots.
+Dungan cuisine has since become relatively famous in both China and Central Asia, as it has adopted Chinese and Central Asian influences, while also sticking to its roots.

 Food, Traveling Thousands of Miles

-Sabyrovna said that the way Dungan food is cooked in Central Asia is quite similar to how it was done in China.
+Balakhisheva said that the way Dungan food is cooked in Central Asia is quite similar to how it was done in China.

 “The dish lanzhou niu rou mian (meaning “beef noodle soup”) has become very popular all over the world.
-Here, like in China, we cut all the ingredients into small pieces and fry them in a large fire,” Sabyrovna explained.
+Here, like in China, we cut all the ingredients into small pieces and fry them in a large fire,” Balakhisheva explained.

 As a Muslim people, Dungans have some rules: the meat must be halal and they never eat pork.

-Photo courtesy of Madina Sabyrovna.
+Photo courtesy of Madina Balakhisheva.

 “We have a dish consisting of eight bowls of tripe soup with eight different kinds of meatballs in each bowl.
 We usually fry some bread in oil and eat it along with this dish.
-What’s interesting though is the words for meatballs (wán zi) and fried bread (má huā zi) are the same in the Dungan and in Chinese,” Sabyrovna continued.
+What’s interesting though is the words for meatballs (wán zi) and fried bread (má huā zi) are the same in the Dungan and in Chinese,” Balakhisheva continued.

 Despite 150 years and over 3,000 kilometers of separation from their old homeland, many Dungan customs remain.

 When the border between Soviet Central Asia republics and China was shut, Dungan people struggled to access key ingredients.
-Sabyrovna explains that one of the biggest differences is that people in Karakol use fewer spices than in China.
+Balakhisheva explains that one of the biggest differences is that people in Karakol use fewer spices than in China.

 Chives have become a very important ingredient in Dungan cooking.
 But if you use chives in Central Asia, it likely shows a certain culinary influence.

 Ju ci (jiǔcài in Mandarin, or jusai in other Central Asian transliterations), or chives are very popular among Dungan people and anyone who has relations to China.
 But for those who don’t, it will be uncommon to see ju ci incorporated into their cuisine.
 We even eat it with bread and rice.
 We make many things with ju ci: baozi, jiaozi, and we use it in a sauce for laghman, so we really like it.
-It's a must-have ingredient in a Dungan cafe,” Sabyrovna noted.
+It's a must-have ingredient in a Dungan cafe,” Balakhisheva noted.

-Photo courtesy of Madina Sabyrovna.
+Photo courtesy of Madina Balakhisheva.

 The use of vinegar is another common indication of Chinese influence.
 Black vinegar, a sauce made of rice vinegar and soy sauce, is seen with most meals in China.
 Dungans in Central Asia use something similar.